Everything You Need to Know About Cocaine Trafficking

 When you partner with a defense attorney in St. Petersburg, we’ll evaluate all of the options that exist for defending your case and select the course of action that sees you can circumvent or avoid the minimum mandatory prison sentence you may be facing.

-For a free consultation with a drug crimes attorney in St. Petersburg, please contact Russo, Pelletier & Sullivan today.
+For a free consultation with a drug crimes attorney in St. Petersburg, please contact The Law Offices of Marc N. Pelletier today.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.